brimdata/zed/k8s/README.md

 ```
 zapi new -k archivestore -d s3://brim-scratch/mark/sample-http-zng http-space-1
 ```
 The `-d` parameter provides the same s3 dir that we used in the `-R` parameter of the zar command above.
 This command creates a new space for zqd called `http-space-1`.
-If we again list the s3 directories with `aws s3 ls brim-scratch/mark --recursive` we will see that zqd has now created a new object under its datadir, a directory name that is a base64 string prefixed with "sp_1g0".
+If we again list the s3 directories with `aws s3 ls brim-scratch/mark --recursive` we will see that zqd has now created a new object under its datauri, a directory name that is a base64 string prefixed with "sp_1g0".

 Now that you have a zqd running with a space, and you have made an archive from zar data, you can use zapi commands to query the sample data.
 Example:
 ```